Talban say there’s no obstacles for UN work in Afghanistan

 Zabihullah Mujahid, the Taliban-led government’s chief spokesman and part of the supreme leader’s inner circle, denied authorities were to blame for Afghanistan’s many crises.

-The decision to bar Afghan women from working at the U.N. was an internal matter and should be respected by all sides, Mujahid said, as he set out the Taliban’s demands from the international community.
+The decision to bar Afghan women from working at the U.N. was an internal matter and should be respected by all sides, Mujahid said, as he set out the Taliban’s position and demands to the international community.

 “This decision does not mean there is discrimination here, or that the activities of the United Nations are blocked.
 On the contrary, we are committed to all the rights of all our countrymen, taking into account their religious and cultural interests.